 Grimm says we can all learn from each other.
 Throughout filming, he said it was “heartbreaking to learn that many of the prejudices that white people hold about black people… black people believe about themselves.”

 The cultural barrier is broken and people are talking.
-You can catch Racial Taboo at the Maiden Alley Theater tomorrow at 4 p.m. and again at 7.
-The Race Unity group is asking for a $5 donation.
+You can catch Racial Taboo at the Maiden Alley Theater tomorrow at 4 p.m.

 The group is also planning to continue the conversation over 6 weekly meetings: